 Mexican cuisine is one of my favorite foods, but it is not exactly the healthiest of choices.
 I am always trying to create recipes that are lighter on calories without losing flavor.
-Salads are a great option when choosing a lighter meal and if you are trying to increase your vegetable intake.
-This recipe for Mexican Steak Salad achieves both goals – deliciously satisfying, but not too heavy.
+Salads are a great option when choosing to eat lighter and if you are trying to increase your vegetable intake, they always make a great meal.

 1/2 teaspoon onion powder

 1/2 teaspoon salt + more for seasoning

 1/4 teaspoon black pepper

 1 jalapeno, sliced

 3 ounces feta cheese, crumbled